anonymous-account-for-review/dendromap/README.md

 You can click on an image in the `DendroMap` to reveal details about the image in the sidebar.
 This section is used to get the file id, actual class, and predicted class of an image.
 It also contains a list of similar images which can be used to find similar or counterfactual exmaples.

-*In this particular deployment, you can select to use to use image representation from a ResNet-50 model trained on CIFAR-100 images or a ResNet-50 model trained on CIFAR-10 images.*
+*In this particular deployment, you can select to use image representation from a ResNet-50 model trained on CIFAR-100 images or a ResNet-50 model trained on CIFAR-10 images.*

 ### Run Locally